-6.4.4 IESO/Hydro-Quebec: Capacity Agreements
+6.4.4 IESO/Hydro-Quebec: Bilateral Capacity Agreements

-The IESO and Hydro-Quebec have capacity agreements.
+The IESO and Hydro-Quebec have capacity agreements that are independent of a capacity auction.
 Energy scheduled to satisfy the terms of the agreements will be on the PQ.OUTAOUAIS boundary entity.
 Delivery of firm energy under the agreements is measured as the net schedule on PQ.OUTAOUAIS regardless of the market participant responsible for the scheduled transaction (i.e., a Hydro Quebec energy transaction does not have to be scheduled for the sending entity to be meeting its energy obligation, if other transactions deliver an equivalent amount of energy).